mission-minded-llc/ampdresume/README.md

 The app will be available at http://localhost:3000/

+#### Local Sign-in

+Most of this application is behind authentication.
+The current authentication providers include:

+- Email Magic Link
+- Google OAuth
+- LinkedIn OAuth

+You are welcome to set up your own credentials for an SMTP email server or OAuth provider.
+**However**, it is possible to sign in locally _without_ doing this!

+To sign in locally without using a provider, you'll need to use the `test@ampdresume.com` email.
+This email is specific to testing and is used by Cypress integration tests.
+When you use this email address within the email input and sign in, you should be able to find the magic link in your local `./.cypress-temp/magic-link-test_ampdresume_com.txt` file.
+If you open that URL in the browser, you should be signed in as the `test` user.

 #### VS Code Integration

 This project includes recommended VS Code extensions and settings.
 When you open the project in VS